Markus1812/dji-offline-map-helper/README.md

 3. Rename the old file to something like `config.backup.json` (just in case).
 4. Copy your new `config.json` into that folder.
 5. Fully close the DJI Fly app (or reboot the controller) so it reloads the areas.
+6. Open the DJI Fly app, go to your profile, go into offline maps.
+7. The newly created or modified offline maps should show up and need to be downloaded again.
+(It can take some seconds or even minutes until the DJI app shows the offline maps)

 ---